Cold Brew vs. Iced Coffee – Which One Is Better?

 Dilution

 The other reason that cold brewing is superior to hot brewing and then cooling the coffee is dilution.
-Due to the fact that we need to add things such as ice or cold milk to hot coffee in order to cool it down and make it iced coffee, we are by default diluting the coffee recipe.
+Because we must add ice or cold milk to hot coffee to reduce its temperature and create iced coffee, we inevitably dilute the original brew ratio beyond the Specialty Coffee Association’s recommended cold-brew extraction parameters.

 Cold brewing coffee with a cotton coffee bag and a mason jar